spearwolf/picimo/README.md

   picimo does not even try to hide the three.js api, but sees itself as an additional library which has that one feature, a complicated thing intentionally made simple!<up>*</sup>

-- the development of visual and interactive applications using imperative programming is annoying &mdash; this is nothing new and is probably also responsible for the success of [react](https://reactjs.org/) (or similar frameworks). after first experiments with a json based scene description or a web component based approach (how it does [a-frame](https://aframe.io/)), picimo now uses the declarative, component based approach of the young and incredibly exciting project [react-three-fiber](https://github.com/react-spring/react-three-fiber)
+- the development of visual and interactive applications using imperative programming is annoying &mdash; this is nothing new and is probably also responsible for the success of [react](https://reactjs.org/) (or similar frameworks). after early first experiments with a json based scene description or a web component based approach (how it does [a-frame](https://aframe.io/)), picimo now uses the declarative, component based approach of the young and incredibly exciting project [react-three-fiber](https://github.com/react-spring/react-three-fiber)

 <sup>*</sup> _right, you guessed it: sprite rendering and all the things that go with it ..._